 Issuing Authority: Registrar’s office (“Lixiarhio” Ληξιαρχίω) or local city hall (“Dimarxhio” Δημαρχειο)

-Registration Criteria: Medical certificate of death is presented at the Registry of the place of death.
+Registration Criteria: Physician examiner’s or Hospital’s certificate of death is presented at the Registrar’s office where the deceased vital records are maintained.

-Procedure for Obtaining: The requestor may appear in person at Registrar’s office (Lixiarchio or Ληξιαρχείο).
+Procedure for Obtaining: Relatives or authorized parties may appear in person at the Registrar’s office where the deceased vital records are maintained.

 Certified Copies: Certified copies are available.